it-all/slimAdmin/README.md

 Restart web server
 Copy/rename .env.example to .env then edit .env
 Navigate to your site to see the default homepage.
 If there are no errors then you've succesfully connected to the database.
+Copy cliScripts/insertTopAdministrator.php.example to cliScripts/insertTopAdministrator.php
+Edit cliScripts/insertTopAdministrator.php with credentials
-Edit with credentials, then run cliScripts/insertTopAdministrator.php
+run php cliScripts/insertTopAdministrator.php
 Navigate to your site /private (can be changed in /config/constants.php - ADMIN_DIR) and login!

 FEATURES